shivalikachavan/p8105_final/final_report/Final_Report.md

 # 3. Initial questions

 #### What questions are you trying to answer?
 How did these questions evolve over the course of the project?
 What new questions did you consider in the course of your analysis?

+Initial Questions: 1.
+What are the trends in the amount of money wagered (handle) across states that have legalized sports gambling?
+2. Does legalized sports gambling have a negative effect on public health outcomes?
+This involves analyzing changes in rates of depression (or other mental disorders), domestic violence, and substance abuse in states where sports betting is legal.
+3. Using the each state’s legalization date (if one exists) as the inflection point, are these health outcomes stratified by demographics (age, sex, race, tax bracket, and education level) and state?

+New Questions: 1.
+How are health outcomes associated with each other?
+Are there patterns between variables that may help inform what to control for in future analyses?

 # 4. Data